Pets help us in many ways.

 Snakes are fascinating to watch.
 Even when they don’t do much, it is still difficult to tear yourself away.
 If you’ve ever visited someone’s home who has a snake, you’ll know exactly what I mean.

 Unlike dogs or cats, who love to make their presence known, snakes do not really make any noise.
 They do hiss at times, but that is barely audible.
 They will not bark all night long or meow at you until you pay them attention.

 Snakes are fine spending most, or even all, of their time in their enclosure.
 And they don’t need all that much space, in relation to their body size.
 That said, do not be one of those snake owners that stuffs their pet into a tiny space.

 Make sure you give it plenty of room to feel comfortable.
 It is still far less of your home you are giving up than with a cat, for instance, which will take over your entire house.

 Watching a snake, you learn a lot you did not know before.
-You might not have known that they have no ears or that they don’t blink, but when you have one in your home, you notice those things.
+You might not have known that they have no ears or that that snakes can’t blink, but when you have one in your home, you notice those things.

 More importantly, if you have children, having a pet snake teaches them that there is no need to be afraid of snakes.
 That is an important lesson everyone should learn.

 Of course there are dangerous snakes, but as already mentioned, you should not get one of those as a first time owner.
 Most snakes are harmless and even the dangerous ones don’t actually mean to harm us.
 They only strike when they themselves are frightened.
 Treat your snake well and it will be nice to you, too.